Are you entitled to a social allowance?

 - You live alone with your children.
 You are entitled to an allowance if your average gross income per month is not higher than € 2.452,41 .
 You can also work this out easily yourself by adding the amount listed on your assessment notice under ‘Joint taxable income’ to professional expenses and dividing by 12.

 When do you receive the temporary and definitive allowance?

-If you are out of work, you receive a temporary allowance as from the month after the day on which you reach the seventh month of unemployment.
+You receive a temporary allowance as from the month after the day on which you reach the seventh month of illness or incapacity for work.
 You receive the temporary allowance for the rest of the quarter in question and the entire quarter thereafter.
 You then continue to receive the allowance if you fulfil all the conditions.
 Be sure to let us know if you no longer meet all the conditions so you can avoid having to repay any allowances.

-Example: Jente (34) loses her job on 3 November 2016.
-She reaches her seventh month of unemployment on 3 May 2017.
+Example: Jente (34) becomes incapacitated for work on 3 November 2016 and therefore receives a benefit.
+She reaches her seventh month of incapacity for work on 3 May 2017.
 She sends us a form with her income and receives a temporary allowance from June 2017 up to and including September 2017 as, based on the completed form, she earns less than € 2.452,41 gross per month on average.
-Should Jente continue to receive unemployment benefit, we will also continue to pay the allowance.
+Should Jente continue to receive a benefit, we will also continue to pay the allowance.

 We grant the allowance on a permanent basis if we receive notice of your exact income from the tax services.
 We then also evaluate the previous period and pay you the allowance retrospectively if you did not receive an allowance but were entitled to one.
 If you received a temporary allowance without being entitled to one, we will ask you to repay the sums.

 How much does the additional allowance amount to?